bochen12/bochen12.github.io/riteng/index.md

 ### 4 Greeting

 *The pastor, facing the congregation, says or chants:*
 The Lord be with you!
 *The congregation answers:*
 And with your spirit! &nbsp;&nbsp;&nbsp;*or:* And also with you!

 ### 5 Introductory Collect

 *The pastor continues:*
 Let us pray.

 *Here the Collect of the Day is said or chanted by the pastor, turning to face the altar.*

 *The congregation answers:*
 Amen.

 ## II The Liturgy of the Word

 ### 6 Old Testament Reading

+*All stand for the reading of the biblical texts.*

+### 7 Hymn

+### 8 New Testament Reading

+### 9 The Apostles' Creed

+*All stand for the Creed, which is said or sung by the pastor and congregation in unison (or by the pastor only).
+The Creed may be introduced by the pastor with the following words: Let us profess our Christian faith.
+The pastor may also read the Creed from the pulpit after the sermon.
+When a baptism takes place during the service, the Creed may be omitted here.*

+We renounce the devil and all his works and all his ways.